yasharma2301/NeuralNetwork_From_Scratch/README.md

 # Neural Network From Scratch
-This repository demonstrates a simple neural neural network coded from scratch in python.
+This repository demonstrates a simple neural network coded from scratch in python.
 Moreover at the end, algorithm is applied over a real world dataset to solve a use case.

 Link to dataset used for demonstration: http://archive.ics.uci.edu/ml/datasets/seeds